kimjoar/writings/alpha/step-by-step-modules-templates.md

  </html>
 ```

-As you can see we only include `monologue.js` and nothing else.
+As you can see we only need to include `monologue.js` and nothing else.

 Finishing up
 ------------